No menu items!

 Hot Tools Pro Artist Quietair

 Dyson is fantastic, but not everyone can, wants, or needs to spend a small fortune to simply dry their hair.
-The Hot Tools Pro Artist Quietair is a great option to consider because like the name says, it really is quieter than the competition—it’s certified by Quiet Mark, which is an independent organization that assesses how much noise pollution household products produce.
-While the price is technically $120, it’s almost always discounted to around $60 on Amazon, so that means you really don’t have to splurge.
+The Hot Tools Pro Artist Quietair is a great option, because like the name says, it really is quieter than the competition—it’s certified by Quiet Mark, an independent organization that assesses how much noise pollution household products produce.
+While the price is technically $120, it’s almost always discounted to around $60 on Amazon, so you really don’t have to splurge.

 Three speed settings and two heat settings, plus cool.